Hawaii Hot Springs - Puna

 Puna Hot Springs

-Hawaii's active volcano has created hot springs and Ahalanui Park in Puna is a place to enjoy them.
-The park has a huge hot spring within a man made wall where fresh ocean water flows in.
-The water can get up to 90 degrees.
+Ahalanui State Park in Puna is a place to enjoy a natural hot spring created by Hawaii's active volcano.
+The park's huge hot spring is within a man made wall where fresh ocean water can flow in.
+The water can get up to 90 degrees F.

-Locals and visitors come to the hot springs to have fun.
+Locals and visitors come to the hot springs to have fun and experience the warm water and incredible views.

 puna hot springs